Once in a blue stream: Detection of recent star formation in the NGC 7241 stellar stream with MEGARA: RESULTS

 The photometry of the NGC~7241 stream in the DES images was carried out using {\it GNU Astronomy Utilities} (Gnuastro)\footnote{\url{http://www.gnu.org/software/gnuastro}}.
 All the measurements have been done using Gnuastro's {\sc MakeCatalog} on the sky-subtracted image generated by Gnuastro's {\sc NoiseChisel} \citep{Akhlaghi15,Akhlaghi19}.
 This tool has been developed with emphasis on the detection of low surface brightness, diffuse sources.
 Surface brightness limit of the images, giving the depth of the image, were calculated following the standard method of \cite{Roman2020}, i.e. the $3\sigma$ measured value on a 100 arcsec$^2$ aperture and yield 28.99 [mag\,arcsec$^{-2}$] for $g$, 28.42 [mag arcsec$^{-2}$] for $r$ and 28.28 [mag arcsec$^{-2}$] for $u$.

-The magnitude and the surface brightness (SB) have been measured for the $r$ and $g$ bands together with their color $(g-r)$ for the stream and {\it STREAM-CORE} (marked with a red circle in Fig.~\ref{fig:3}, bottom panel; see also Sec.\ref{sec:progenitor}).
+We used {\sc NoiseChisel} (Gnuastro) to perform sky-subtraction on the DESI images previously processed with the \textsc{legacypipe} (see Sec.\ref{sec:legacypip}).
+For that purpose, the image is tessellated, with tiles having a configurable number of pixels (typically 40x40).
+The sky background in the tiles with detection will be obtained by interpolation of the signal in the neighbouring tiles with no detection, and then subtracted locally.
+In this way the environment of the stream is taken into consideration for the calculation of the sky background.
+The photometry is then measured on the image once the sky background has been subtracted.
+The magnitude and the surface brightness (SB) have been measured for the $r$ and $g$ bands together with their color $(g-r)$ for the stream and {\it STREAM-CORE} (marked with a red circle in Fig.~\ref{fig:3}, bottom panel).
 The results are given in Tab.~\ref{tab:1}.
 The measurement for the stream was carried out on an elliptical aperture encompassing most of the stream (plotted in Fig.\ref{fig:3} bottom panel with a dashed line).
-We masked foreground stars and background objects, which includes the star rejected as nucleus of the stream ({\it GC-CAND}; see Sec.~\ref{sec:4.3}).
+We masked foreground stars and background objects, which includes the star rejected as nucleus of the stream ({\it GC-CAND}).
 Measurements were carried out with and without masking the compact structure (corresponding to the rows \textit{stream} and \textit{stream+core}, respectively, in Tab.~\ref{tab:1}.
 This table also shows the measurements of the possible progenitor of the stream itself (labelled as {\it STREAM-CORE}), showing that it is bluer than the stream itself.
 In order to verify that the ellipse was a good enough fit to the stream contour, and the measurements were thus correct, the surface brightness was also measured on circular apertures placed carefully on the stream to ensure they were completely overlapping with it.
 The results were within 0.04 and 0.11 [mag arcsec$^{-2}$] of the measurements on the elliptical aperture for $g$ and $r$, respectively, which shows that our results are not depending on the exact chosen aperture.

 Photometry of the stream was also obtained in the $u$'-band using the TNG data of NGC~7241 described in Sec.~\ref{sec:2.2}. and the same elliptical aperture and masking as for the bands $g$ and $r$.
 To find the zeropoint of the u-band image ($30.18\pm0.04$ mag), matched aperture photometry was used in comparison with {\it Sloan Digital Sky Survey} (SDSS) images.
 With that purpose, we ran {\sc NoiseChisel} and Segment and selected "Clumps" with S/N > 10 and axis-ratio > 0.85 in the u-band image.
 An aperture of radius 2 arcsec was then placed over them in the TNG and SDSS images (using {\sc MakeProfiles}) and the photometry over the apertures obtained with {\sc MakeCatalog}.
 The zeropoint was estimated by calculating the difference (for stars with magnitude between 17 to 20).